tecoholic/docs-oxd-3.0.1/sources/framework/net/index.md

 The following documentation demonstrates how to use Gluu's commercial OAuth 2.0 client software, [oxd](http://oxd.gluu.org), to send users from a .Net app to an OpenID Connect Provider (OP) for login.
 You can send users to any standard OP for login, including Google.
 In these docs we use the [free open source Gluu Server](http://gluu.org/gluu-server) as the OP.

 !!!
 Note
-    You can also refer to the [oxd csharp library](https://gluu.org/docs/oxd/libraries/csharp/) for more details on c# classes.
+    You can also refer to the [oxd csharp library](https://gluu.org/docs/oxd/libraries/csharp/) docs for more details on c# classes.

 ## Installation: